How to Introduce Dogs: Canine Greeting Protocol

 - Tense bodies, postures, or teeth bared

 - Tails held low or in between the legs

 - Hairs standing up along a dog’s neck or back

 - Growling or barking

-If the dogs aren't getting along well at first, separate them and try again later.
-A poor first meeting doesn't mean that two dogs will never get along.
+If the dogs aren’t getting along well at first, separate the dogs and try again later.
+A poor first meeting doesn’t mean that two dogs will never get along.
 It just might take a little more time.